byfranke/PortScan/README.md

 ## Key Updates and Features:

-Interactive Command-Line Arguments:
+**Interactive Command-Line Arguments:**

-You can now specify options directly when executing the program:
+You can now specify options directly when executing the program.

 - **-o 1:** Scan common ports (e.g., 80, 443, 22, etc.).